Local Dominance: Dominance between actions

-A player who wants to establish whether action $\overline{a}_{i}$ locally dominates action $a_{i}$ should reason as follows.
-First she fixes a possible continuation plan after $a_{i}$ and looks for the best outcome she may achieve under each of the \textquotedblleft scenarios\textquotedblright\ $\overline{S}_{-i}$ that she entertains for the comparison.
-Then, she looks for a continuation plan after $\overline{a}_{i}$ that guarantees never lower and sometimes higher payoff than the former continuation plan under every scenario.
-Thus, player $i$ does not need to find \emph{one} continuation plan after $\overline{a}_{i}$ that beats \emph{all} continuation plans after $a_{i}$.
-Such a continuation plan may not even exist, but even when it does, our player is not assumed to have in mind such definite plan for the future.
-Rather, the continuation plan after $\overline{a}_{i}$ conceived by player $ i $ can change depending on the continuation plan after $a_{i}$ player $i$ is considering.
-This is particularly convenient when the game has a recursive structure, and a continuation plan after $\overline{a}_{i}$ that does the job mimicks the one after $a_{i}$ under consideration --- our TTC\ game of Section 4 is a case in point.
-Moreover, the continuation plan can be clearly suboptimal but simple and convenient for the comparison, as in the examples of Section 2.
-Local dominance does not allow, instead, to change the continuation plan after $\overline{a}_{i}$ depending on the scenario under consideration.
-We will formalize a variation of local dominance with this additional flexibility later.
+Action $\overline{a}_{i}$ dominates action $a_{i}$ if for every possible continuation strategy after $a_{i}$, there exists a continuation strategy after $\overline{a}_{i}$ that does better in every scenario.
+Local dominance does not require player $i$ to find \emph{one} continuation strategy after $ \overline{a}_{i}$ that beats \emph{all} continuation strategies after $a_{i}$ --- such a continuation strategy may not even exist.
+Rather, the continuation strategy after $\overline{a}_{i}$ conceived by player $i$ can change with the continuation strategy after $a_{i}$ that player $i$ is considering.
+As we will see in Section \ref{Section: very local dominance}, this is particularly convenient when for every continuation strategy after $ a_{i}$, there is a \textquotedblleft mimicking\textquotedblright\ continuation strategy after $\overline{a}_{i}$ which does the job.
+Our baseline notion of dominance does not allow, instead, to change the continuation strategy after $\overline{a}_{i}$ depending on the scenario under consideration --- we will formalize a notion of dominance with this additional flexibility in the next subsection.

+To establish that a continuation strategy after $\overline{a}_{i}$ \textquotedblleft does better\textquotedblright\ than a continuation strategy after $a_{i}$ within a scenario, we employ the comparison of the worst and the best outcome that can realize under, respectively, the former and the latter continuation strategies.
+This conservative approach, borrowed from obvious dominance, makes our notions of dominance robust to possible ways in which players compare actions within a scenario.

-It is easy to see that the finer the partition, the weaker local dominance.
+It is easy to see that the finer is the partition into scenarios, the weaker is the notion of dominance associated with the partition.